nathaliagalante/Bankist/README.md

 ![](bankist.png)

 ### About
-Log in to see details of a bank account, make transfers, get loans or close account
+Bankist is a javascript project developed for Jonas Schmedtmann's online course.
+He made available the design and the flowchart with the functionalities and I developed by myself all of them.
+Log in to see details of a bank account, make transfers, get loans or close account.

 ---